apache/cordova-docs/www/docs/en/6.x/guide/hybrid/plugins/index.md

 npm install -g plugman
 ```

-You need an valid app source directory, such as the top-level `www`
+You need a valid app source directory, such as the top-level `www`
-directory included in a default CLI-generated project as described in
+directory included in a default CLI-generated project, as described in the
 [Create your first app](../../cli/index.html) guide.

 Then run a command such as the following to test whether iOS